 FSU receives $100M gift to create the Jim Moran School of Entrepreneurship

-December 2015FSU receives a historic $100 million gift from Jan Moran and The Jim Moran Foundation, honoring the legacy of entrepreneur and philanthropist Jim Moran.
+December 2015FSU receives a historic $100 million gift from Jan Moran and The Jim Moran Foundation, honoring the legacy of entrepreneur and philanthropist Jim Moran, to create the Jim Moran School of Entrepreneurship.
 The gift leads to the establishment of the Jim Moran College of Entrepreneurship in 2017, the first and only stand-alone college of entrepreneurship in the United States.

 -